TsinghuaAI/CUGE/README.md

 In the CUGE leaderboard, we provide the test results of several baselines.
 These baselines are:

 *	<a href="https://github.com/TsinghuaAI/CPM-2-Finetune"> CPM-2</a> :  A large-scale Chinese pre-training language model was jointly released by the Natural Language Processing Laboratory of Tsinghua University (THUNLP) and the Beijing Academy of Artificial Intelligence (BAAI) in May 2021.
 This model has the ability of the language understanding and language generation.
 The non-MoE, pure Chinese version of CPM-2 is used here, and it has 11 billion parameters.
 The leaderboard shows the evaluation results of the fine-tuned CPM-2 on the corresponding datasets.
-The code to reproduce the results can be obtained from <a href="https://github.com/TsinghuaAI/CPM-2-Finetune"> CPM-2-Finetune</a>.
+The code to reproduce the results can be obtained from <a href="https://github.com/TsinghuaAI/CPM-2-Finetune"> CPM-2-Finetune</a>, the runing scripts can be found in <a href="https://github.com/TsinghuaAI/CPM-2-Finetune/tree/master/scripts/full_model"> CPM-2-Finetune/tree/master/scripts/full_model</a>.

 *	<a href="https://github.com/google-research/multilingual-t5"> mT5 </a> : is a large-scale generative multilingual pre-training language model, released by Google Research in October 2020.
 The multi-language model covers 110 languages.
 We used its **mT5-small**, **mT5-large**, and **mT5-XXL** versions as benchmark models for testing.
 The parameters of these three models are 300 million, 1.2 billion, and 13 billion, respectively.